vihaannnn/Individual-Dataset/README.md

   cd Individual-Dataset/workingDir
   python script.py
 ```
+## Creating the Project Structure
+On your local, once the project is cloned and the virtual environment is created, create several folders in the root directory of the project titled 'Semantic', 'Recursive', 'TokenWise', 'output', 'metadata', and 'output_normal'

+These files are where your data will go once the pipeline has run.

 ## To run the test cases of the project
 Go into the main directory and run the testing commands.